thementalgoose/android-flashback/README.md

 |---|---|---|---|
 | <img src="res/screenshots/screenshot1.webp" width="160" /> | <img src="res/screenshots/screenshot2.webp" width="160" /> | <img src="res/screenshots/screenshot3.webp" width="160" /> | <img src="res/screenshots/screenshot4.webp" width="160" /> |
 | <img src="res/screenshots/screenshot5.webp" width="160" /> | <img src="res/screenshots/screenshot6.webp" width="160" /> | <img src="res/screenshots/screenshot7.webp" width="160" /> | <img src="res/screenshots/screenshot8.webp" width="160" /> |

+---

+### Play store listing

+Flashback provides race results and statistics from every race in the history of Formula 1 and the latest Formula 1 news from around the web!

+Flashback features include:

+- Race results up to the latest race
+- Qualifying results, deltas and grid penalties
+- Driver information
+- Constructor championship points for a race
+- Driver championship standings for a season
+- Constructor championship standings for a season
+- Track list for a season
+- Configurable RSS feed for Formula 1 updates
+- Driver career overview and points breakdown
+- Constructor history and overview
+- Races held at a given track
+- In app section for upcoming events in Formula 1
+- Notifications support for races and qualifying sessions

+We also have an RSS hub where you can configure RSS feeds for Formula 1 news!

+We plan to keep adding new features and statistics, if you have any suggestions that you would like to see please submit a suggestion from the settings in the app!

+With the 2021 season underway, the calendar might be subject to change as races are cancelled or rescheduled.
+As such 2021 data may fail to appear in the app after a race has completed or the upcoming calendar in app may not be accurate.
+We will endeavour to get this resolved as soon as possible!

+Data is supplied by the Ergast API and cached by the flashback team, thanks to them for making this app possible!
+You can contact the Ergast API team at ergast.com/mrd/

+Flashback includes quick links for Formula 1 RSS feeds from autosport.com, crash.net, motorsport.com, pitpass.com, f1-fansite.com, bbc.co.uk, theguardian.com, wtf1.com, grandprix247.com, f1i.com, and f1technical.net, but is not affiliated with them in any way

+Flashback is also not affiliated in any way with any of the Formula One group of companies: FORMULA 1, FIA FORMULA ONE and related trademarks of Formula One Licensing BV

+Contact Email: thementalgoose@gmail.com

+---

 ### Architecture